-Ms. Jackson noted both of those items continued to show good progress and the Strategic Directions were on the Board's agenda today.
+Both of these items continued to show good progress and there was some discussion, and the Strategic Directions are also on today's Board agenda.

-Upon reflecting on the items at QTEC in 2024, Ms. Jackson noted several key matters that came forward, including:
+In reflecting on the items at QTEC in 2024, we've had several key matters come forward, including:

-- The 2023-2025 TSHC Strategic Directions, originally "Interim" and then adopted with an updated Roadmap through next year, along with quarterly updates on progress throughout 2024. - Updates on the 3 Quality Improvement Projects, including the 1-year comprehensive update. - Two reports from the OCHE, keeping the Committee and Board informed on important work and support for our tenants. - Updates on Engagement and Partnerships work, including updates on Community Connect+ and the Community Activities Funds. - The first TSHC Tenant Experience Survey Results, to guide where TSHC is doing well and where we can continue to focus efforts for tenants. - The City attended to present on both the CSU Review/ConveneTO project as well as the Toronto Community Crisis service. - Had regular Operational Dashboard updates at each meeting along with a Local Housing Corporation Benchmark report, noting TSHC performance in context of other larger social housing corporations in Ontario and how well we are doing. - The Use of Community Space Policy, a priority tenant facing policy, which was ultimately approved at Board. - The TSHC Service Model report, which was brought forward to the City's Economic and Community Development Committee.
-The report provided a comprehensive overview of the important work and results that TSHC is realizing and continues to focus on, together with the City and partners, another example of the work TSHC does to improve the quality of life for our tenants.
+- The 2023-2025 TSHC Strategic Directions, originally "Interim" and then adopted with an updated Roadmap through next year, along with quarterly updates on progress throughout 2024. - Updates on the 3 Quality Improvement Projects, including the 1-year comprehensive update. - Two reports from the OCHE, keeping the Committee and Board informed on this important work and support for our tenants. - Updates on Engagement and Partnerships work, including updates on Community Connect+ and the Community Activities Funds. - The first TSHC Tenant Experience Survey Results, to guide where TSHC is doing well and where we can continue to focus efforts for tenants. - The City attended to present on both the CSU Review/ConveneTO project as well as the Toronto Community Crisis service - We had regular Operational Dashboard updates at each meeting along with a Local Housing Corporation Benchmark report, noting TSHC performance in context of other larger social housing corporations in Ontario and how well we are doing. - The Use of Community Space Policy, a priority tenant facing policy, which was ultimately approved at Board.

+- The TSHC Service Model report, which was brought forward to the City's Economic and Community Development Committee.
+This report provided a comprehensive overview of the important work and results that TSHC is realizing and continues to focus on, together with the City and partners, another example of the work TSHC does to improve the quality of life for our tenants.

-Ms. Jackson noted that although the last QTEC meeting had a lighter agenda, the Committee has been engaged on several significant items for TSHC in 2024.
+So although the last QTEC had a lighter agenda, this Committee has been engaged on several significant items for TSHC in 2024.

-Ms. Jackson then thanked the members of the Committee and the Board for their engagement in the QTEC and these important items.
-She then thanked staff for their support of this work, noting she looks forward to the work upcoming in 2025
+Ms. Jackson thanked the members of the Committee and Board for their engagement in the QTEC and these important items, and the staff for their support of this work, and we look forward to the work upcoming in 2025